Land Art Festival Grindelwald

 Mark Antony and Rebecca Ford

-Mark and Rebecca Ford weave drawings using found and grown natural materials in the field of environmental art installation.
+Mark and Rebecca Ford weave drawings using found and grown natural materials in the realm of environmental art installation.
 In 2004 they formed Two Circles Design, a collaborative practice producing monumental woven environments for the public and private sectors.

 Visit the website: www.twocircledesign.co.uk

-Michael Engele and Waltraud Ohrwalder | AT
+Mischa Engele and Waltraud Ohrwalder | AT

-Michael Engele and Waltraud Ohrwalder
+Mischa Engele and Waltraud Ohrwalder

 Onongua Enkhtur and Ulziibat Enkhtur | MNG